German Shepherd dog food and feeding guide

 • 6–12 months: 2–3 meals per day (small portions)

-• 12–18 months: transition to adult food when growth plates near closure
+• 12–18 months: transition to adult food when your veterinarian says growth is slowing

 Adults

-• Split daily portion if your dog eats too quickly
+• Split the daily portion if your dog eats too quickly

 • Provide fresh water at all times